o-murphy/py-ballisticcalc/docs/internals/details.md

     - Dense output correctness (HitResult.base_data) and shape.

 ## Benchmarking
-`scripts/benchmark.py` checks execution speed on two standardized scenarios: `Trajectory` and `Zero`.
+`scripts/benchmark.py` checks execution speed on two standardized scenarios named `Trajectory` and `Zero`.

 !!! note
     If you are contemplating work that could affect performance you should run `benchmark.py` before modifying any code to set a baseline, and then re-run the benchmark afterwards to confirm whether the changes have affected performance.